Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

            * read protein-protein, protein-disease network etc.

 * here> rewrite
-    * add subsection for mini and micro networks.
-        * based on Objective.
-    * pairwise network
-    * write about emergence network
-    * write about theoritical network
     * read paper on mezzo and macro
     * here> network construction in general.
         * here> what are dataset used in all the papers I mentioned?